danadi7/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests search with keyward
+1. User requests a search by keyword.
-2. ScheDar get matched tasks and list them
+2. ScheDar get matched tasks and list them.

     Use case ends.